Top 10 Problems you may face on Everest Base Camp Trek

 Perhaps the most notorious challenge on the Everest Base Camp Trek is altitude sickness, also known as acute mountain sickness (AMS).
 As you ascend to higher elevations, the air becomes thinner, making it harder for your body to get enough oxygen.
 Symptoms of AMS include headaches, nausea, dizziness, and fatigue.

-To mitigate the risk of altitude sickness, it’s essential to acclimatize properly by taking rest days at certain elevations, staying hydrated, and following the guidance of experienced guides.
+To mitigate the risk of altitude sickness, it’s essential to acclimatize properly by taking rest days at specific elevations, staying hydrated, and following the guidance of experienced guides.
 Medications like Diamox can also help alleviate symptoms.
 Additionally, listen to your body; if you experience severe AMS symptoms, it’s crucial to descend to lower altitudes immediately.

 5. Common Accommodation and Limited Facilities